 Moisture isn’t the only problem that can assail your crawl space or basement.
 Floodwater from the outside can wreak havoc too.
 Installing sump pumps in the lowest part of the crawl space or basement can help you stop floodwater from entering your home.
 They are designed to collect floodwater and channel it outside via a drainage system.

 With excavation, the contractor installs an underground drain to collect excess rainwater before it enters your home.
 It’s very effective against flooding.
 However, this proofing method is expensive and requires significant effort.
-An excavation project can cost upwards of $30,000, depending on the grading of the home and the digging effort that’s required.
+An excavation project can cost upwards of $15,000, depending on the grading of the home and the digging effort that’s required.
+Attached structures like porches, decks, and garages; removal and replacement of landscaping or concrete; and utilities or appliances like septic systems and A/C units could prohibit or add significant additional costs to the project around $10,000-$25,000+.
+The warranty period is usually short if any at all is provided due to uncontrollable environment on the exterior.

 In hot and humid Missouri weather, humidity can easily exceed 70%.
 This is going to cause many problems if it’s left checked.
 Dehumidification is necessary for controlling moisture in the basement and crawl space.
 A dehumidifier will protect your basement from excess moisture that can lead to musty odors and mold growth.
 When shopping, go for any efficient dehumidifier with a self-draining mechanism.